A History of Champions

 The decade would come to close as the LMU men's water polo team added their seventh title in nine years, advancing to the NCAA tournament once again.
 Men's soccer would also return to form, earning an at-large bid to the NCAA tournament, hosting a first-round game against Sacramento State.
 It was the fifth NCAA appearance for the Lions.

 The new decade would begin with the program that dominated the previous one.
-The LMU women's water polo team, under first-year coach and LMU alunmus Kyle Witt, would claim their eighth WWPA title in 10 years with a dominating performance in the WWPA championships.
-The team would advance to the NCAA tournament for the eighth time in program history and have claimed more titles than any program in school history.
-LMU would take it a step further, defeating UCLA in the NCAA tournament, 5-4, thanks to a dominating performance by freshman Kristine Cato in goal, making 12 saves and earning All-American honors in the process.
+The LMU women's water polo team, under LMU alumnus Kyle Witt, would claim a pair of conference titles to start the decade, winning their eighth and ninth WWPA titles in 2010 and 2012.
+The team would advance to the NCAA tournament for the eighth and ninth time in program history and have now claimed more titles than any program in school history.
+LMU would take it a step further in 2010, defeating five-time defending champion UCLA in the NCAA tournament, 5-4, thanks to a dominating performance by freshman Kristine Cato in goal, making 12 saves and earning All-American honors in the process.
 They went on to finish ranked fourth in the nation and finished with a 28-6 record, staking claim to one of the most successful seasons in program history.
+In the fall of 2010, men's water polo continued its dominance of the WWPA, winning it for the fourth straight year and eighth in the last decade.
+Men's soccer would join them, winning their first WCC title.
+Cross country and track All-American Tara Erdmann finished her career in 2012 as one of the most decorated female athletes in LMU history.
+She won three individual WCC Cros Country Championships (2008, 2010, 2011), competed in six NCAA track championship races and claimed seven All-American honors.
+In addition, Sam Fischer of the LMU softball team finished as LMU's triple-crown leader in career categories, and following graduation in 2012, she was chosen to play for the U.S. National Team.
+In the fall of 2012, women's volleyball earned a trip to their 11th NCAA tournament.
+The 2013-14 season was started well for the Lions as LMU men's soccer claimed its second WCC Championship and its fifth NCAA playoff berth.